Last updated on June 29, 2022 1:36 am

-If you’re familiar with the term “falling from grace”, then know that it’s not only applicable to people and civilizations but also your tools.
-With enough time and neglect, once proud and shiny tools can end up as orange shadows of their former selves – the time they’ve spent either cooped up or left in some forgotten corner of the garage has allowed them to oxidize and rust.
+According to Aaron Barnett of BangingToolbox: With enough time and neglect, once proud and shiny tools can end up as orange shadows of their former selves – the time spent cooped up or left in a forgotten corner in the garage or a draw has allowed the surface to oxidize and rust.

 Tools, as you know them, were invented by man to help man, not as just decorative pieces to impress.
 When you take care of your tools, you take care of your investments and livelihood.